MitchDarrow/HHC_2025/act3_snowblindambush_mjd.md

 **root password: jollyboy**

-## Step Seven: Escalate privileges : Escalate privileges
+## Step Seven: Escalate privileges

 With root password, it is a simple matter to escalate privileges using the su command.
 Once root, there is a bash script in the /root directory.
 Executing the script reveals the flag.